Tencent/HunyuanDiT/README.md

 > [**DialogGen: Multi-modal Interactive Dialogue System for Multi-turn Text-to-Image Generation**](https://arxiv.org/abs/2403.08857) <br>

 ## 🔥🔥🔥 News!!
+* Dec 17, 2024: :tada: Optimize Lora training with `refined grad checkpoint` and `low-bit optimizer`.
+Just use `--lowbit-opt` to get started.
+* Sep 13, 2024: 🎉 IPAdapter is officially supported by HunYuanDiT.
+Document for it: [./ipadapter](./ipadapter).
+And scaled attention is utilized to replace flash attention on V100 GPUs.
+* Aug 26, 2024, 🎉 HunYuanDIT Controlnet and LoRA are officially supported by ComfyUI.
+Document for it: [./comfyui](./comfyui)
 * Jul 15, 2024: 🚀 HunYuanDiT and Shakker.Ai have jointly launched a fine-tuning event based on the HunYuanDiT 1.2 model.
 By publishing a lora or fine-tuned model based on HunYuanDiT, you can earn up to $230 bonus from Shakker.Ai.
 See [Shakker.Ai](https://www.shakker.ai/activitys/shaker-the-world-hunyuan) for more details.
 * Jul 15, 2024: :tada: Update ComfyUI to support standardized workflows and compatibility with weights from t2i module and Lora training for versions 1.1/1.2, as well as those trained by Kohya or the official script.
-See [ComfyUI](./comfyui-hydit) for details.
 * Jul 15, 2024: :zap: We offer Docker environments for CUDA 11/12, allowing you to bypass complex installations and play with a single click!
 See [dockers](#installation-guide-for-linux) for details.
 * Jul 08, 2024: :tada: HYDiT-v1.2 version is released.
 Please check [HunyuanDiT-v1.2](https://huggingface.co/Tencent-Hunyuan/HunyuanDiT-v1.2) and [Distillation-v1.2](https://huggingface.co/Tencent-Hunyuan/Distillation-v1.2) for more details.
 * Jul 03, 2024: :tada: Kohya-hydit version now available for v1.1 and v1.2 models, with GUI for inference.
 Official Kohya version is under review.
 See [kohya](./kohya_ss-hydit) for details.